Mistralys/HTML_QuickForm2/README.md

   * Select element: prependOption() method to insert an element at the top
   * Select optgroups: getLabel() method
   * Select element and optgroups: countOptions() method with recursive capability
+  * Fully reworked the testsuites so they all run correctly

 ## Performance tweaks

   * Container getElementById() method
   * Auto-generated element IDs

+## Requirements

+  * Compatible with PHP >= 7.3

 ## Element ID generation